Dre Campbell Farm

 8. Pick Them Off

-This is another easy way to destroy these bugs on green beans and other plants.
+This is another easy way to get rid of these bugs on green beans and other plants.
 As soon as you spot them, pick them off.

 The beetles’ eggs can be scraped off, and the larvae and adult beetles can be squished.